Last updated on March 18th, 2023 at 09:28 pm

-My blogging style changed and I decided to start 8 Women Dream to teach women that they could share their dreams online and if they stuck with it, they could make their dreams come true.
-At first, we were a local group of women meeting once a month, then as the Internet exploded, it became apparent that we could help more women if we regularly shared our dream journey online.
+My blogging style changed, and I decided to start 8 Women Dream to teach women that they could share their dreams online, and if they stuck with it, they could make their dreams come true.
+At first, we were a local group of women meeting once a month; then, as the Internet exploded, it became apparent that we could help more women if we regularly shared our dream journey online.

-I wouldn’t be here today if I wasn’t willing to change and grow with this dream of mine.
+I wouldn’t be here today if I weren’t willing to change and grow with this dream of mine.
 Technology is constantly evolving and changing the world as we know it.
 Learning to ride the wave of change kept me in the game.
 It also enabled me to change how I made a living.

 But you must carry on and continue to expand.

 Change is the only constant when you dare to try your hand at dreaming big.

 It’s easy to quit your dream when everything about dreaming big requires that you change and grow.
 So many of us are resistant to change.
 Change is scary, so we want everything to stay the same–even when it might not suit us.
 We want our children to stay young and those we love to live forever.
 Life doesn’t work that way.
 Going after your dreams pushes this fact up in your face.